Superintendent, Columbus City Schools | 2013 - Present

 Under Dr. Good’s leadership, the District expanded its number of high-quality pre-kindergarten seats by 22% and led a nearly fifty-point turnaround on the 3rd Grade Reading Guarantee, from 42% to 91%.
 His team has transformed career-technical education, with nearly a third of high school juniors and seniors taking courses in highly-skilled, in-demand job sectors, and more than tripled the amount of college credit students earn while still in high school.

-Prior to his service in Columbus City Schools, Dr. Good was the Superintendent of Westerville City Schools, in Westerville, Ohio, and the former Superintendent/CEO of Wooster City Schools, in Wooster, Ohio.
-He also held key leadership positions within the Ohio Department Education, and has been both a principal and teacher.
+Prior to his service in Columbus City Schools, Dr. Good was the Superintendent of Westerville City Schools, in Westerville, Ohio, and the Wooster City Schools, in Wooster, Ohio.
+He also held key leadership positions within the Ohio Department Education and has been in the classroom as both a teacher and principal.

 Dr. Good earned his Doctorate of Philosophy Degree in Education Theory and Practice from The Ohio State University; a Master’s Degree in Educational Administration from Miami University, Oxford, Ohio; and a Bachelor of Science Degree in Early and Middle Childhood Education from The Ohio State University.